godunko/a0b-atsam3x8e-tc5_timer/README.md

-# A0B ATSAM3X8E High Precision Timer on top of TC5
+# A0B ATSAM3X8E High Resolution Timer on top of TC5

 This crate provides platform dependent implementation of the [A0B Timer](https://github.com/godunko/a0b-timer) on top of TC5 of the ATSAM3X8E MCU.